-Since the world wide web explosion in the mid-1990s, the risks of identity theft and fraud have increased considerably.
-While fears were voiced as online payment systems became more prominent, online stores appeared, and the internet grew in importance within the fabric of life and society; if anything, the risk has increased.
+Since the explosion of the web in the mid-1990s, identity theft and fraud risks have increased considerably.
+Initially, online payment systems and stores raised concerns about cybercrime, but now that the internet has become an integral part of life and society, the risk has only grown.

-Who is at risk of ID theft?
-Are kids who grew up with the web more likely to be wise to the risks, or are silver surfers naturally more cynical and less trusting?
-And how can you tell if your ID is about to be stolen?
+Who is most vulnerable to identity theft?
+Are younger generations who grew up using the web more aware of the risks, or are older adults who are more skeptical and untrusting less likely to fall victim?
+How can you tell if your identity is at risk of being stolen?

 Some people are more at risk than others

-Identity theft is a problem that shows no sign of going away.
-Throughout history, people claim to be someone they're not to gain a financial advantage.
-These days, it has become an industrialized form of fraud, with criminal gangs operating units dedicated to identity theft and the subsequent fraud (and, at times, extortion) that comes with it.
+Identity theft is a persistent problem that has been around for a long time.
+It involves individuals pretending to be someone else to gain a financial advantage.
+Nowadays, it has become a significant form of fraud, with criminal gangs operating specialized units focused on stealing identities and carrying out subsequent fraud and, sometimes, extortion.

-So, you need to avoid identity fraud.
-Sadly, some people are more prone to identity fraud than others.
-Here are five key signs that you're likely to be a target of ID theft.
+Unfortunately, some people are more vulnerable to identity theft than others.
+Here are five key signs that you may be at risk of identity theft.

 1. You don't check credit card or bank statements